-- Take and pass the required entrance exam (HESI) with a score of 75.
-If a prospective student should fail the examination, he / she will not be allowed to retake the test for 48hours. - Be at least 18 years of age.
+- Take and pass the required entrance exam (HESI) with a score of 75% or higher.
+Candidates will be allowed three (3) attempts on the HESI entrance exam.
+Candidates must wait a minimum of 48 hours between exam attempts.
+Any candidate who does not pass on the second attempt will be required to meet with the Director of Education prior to taking the third attempt. - Be at least 18 years of age.
 If 17 years of age, requires parental signature. - Provide documentation of a High School Diploma or G.E.D. - The student must have the ability to read and write English at the level of a graduate of an American high school as demonstrated by the possession of a high school diploma, G.E.D. or passage of the California high school proficiency exam. - Successfully pass a background screening. - Final approval from the Director of Nursing to enter the program. - Attend the required Student Orientation.